 The children investigate their local area and a contrasting area in the United Kingdom, Chile or abroad, finding out about the environment in both areas and the people who live there.
 They also begin to learn about the wider world.
 They carry out geographical enquiry inside and outside the classroom.
 In doing this they ask geographical questions about people, places and environments and use geographical skills and resources such as maps and photographs.

 Our Key Stage 1 students develop their creativity and imagination by exploring the visual, tactile and sensory qualities of materials and processes.
-They learn about the role of art, craft and design in their environment.
-They begin to understand colour, shape and space and pattern and texture and use them to represent their ideas and feelings.
+They learn about the role of arts, crafts, and design in their environment.
+They begin to understand colour, shape, space, and pattern and texture, using these features to represent their ideas and feelings.

 The children further develop their music skills by listening carefully and responding to a wide range of music.
 They play musical instruments and sing a variety of songs, adding accompaniments and creating short compositions, with increasing confidence, imagination and control.
 They explore and enjoy how sounds and silence can create different moods and effects.